Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 Pudendal Neuralgia

-Pudendal neuralgia is a condition that affects the pudendal nerve, which is responsible for transmitting sensory information from the perineal region to the brain.
+Pudendal neuralgia is a condition that affects the pudendal nerve, which transmits sensory information from the perineal region to the brain.
 People who experience pudendal neuralgia often describe it as a burning, shooting, or stabbing pain in the pelvic region.

 To diagnose pudendal neuralgia, healthcare professionals may utilize nerve conduction studies.
 These studies evaluate the electrical signals transmitted along the pudendal nerve, helping to identify any abnormalities or impairments.
 This diagnostic tool can provide valuable insights into the functioning of the pudendal nerve and assist in formulating a treatment plan.